panos-stavrianos/RxSocketClient/README.md

 But for now we use:

-"PBKDF2WithHmacSHA1" for the creation of the key with 100 iterations and 128 key length.
+"PBKDF2WithHmacSHA1" for the creation of the 'big', with 100 iterations and 128 key length.
-We also have a random 'salt' and 'iv' of 16bytes
+We also have a random 'salt' and 'iv' of 16 bytes

 For the actual encryption we are going to use AES/CBC with two padding choices, either PKCS5Padding or PKCS7Padding.(For some reason PKCS7 breaks in unit tests.)